Coronavirus information and FAQs about Washington, DC

 Have any museums, monuments, attractions or venues closed or have major festivals and events been canceled?

 Please find status updates on what's open and what's been closed or canceled in and around Washington, DC.
 We urge visitors to confirm the status of upcoming events and major attractions before making plans to visit.

 National Mall and Memorial Parks grounds remain open.
 The National Park Service (NPS) Office of Public Health and the U.S. Public Health Service officers assigned to the NPS are closely monitoring the situation and keeping park staffs informed, relying on the most updated data and information from the CDC.
-Museums and galleries may reopen with limited capacity of up to 50 people in enclosed rooms or exhibit spaces (detailed guidance: Museums and Exhibits).
-Tours are allowed with physical distancing.
+Museums and galleries may reopen with limited capacity of up to 250 people in enclosed rooms or exhibit spaces (Museums and Exhibits).
+Tours are not allowed.

 How are DC-area restaurants impacted?